 We Hope for Better Things COMING JANUARY 2019 from REVELL BOOKS

 When Detroit Free Press reporter Elizabeth Balsam meets James Rich, his strange request—that she look up a relative she didn’t know she had in order to deliver an old camera and a box of photos—seems like it isn’t worth her time.
-But when she is fired from her job later that day, she suddenly finds herself with nothing but time.
+But when she loses her job after a botched investigation, she suddenly finds herself with nothing but time.

-Debut novelist Erin Bartels takes readers on an emotional journey through time—from the volatile streets of 1960s Detroit to the Underground Railroad in rural 1860s Michigan—to uncover the past, confront the seeds of hatred, and discover where love goes to hide.
+Debut novelist Erin Bartels takes readers on an emotional journey through time—from the volatile streets of 1960s Detroit to the Underground Railroad during the Civil War—to uncover the past, confront the seeds of hatred, and discover where love goes to hide.

 I Hold the Wind (working title) COMING NOVEMBER 2019 from REVELL BOOKS